malikaiesh/Streameast/replit.md

   - Delete pages with confirmation
   - Database-driven pages with automatic slug generation
   - HTML sanitization for security (using production-ready DOM sanitizer)
+  - Fixed session authentication using Security::requireAdmin() for consistent behavior
 - **Database:**
   - New `pages` table to store all website pages
   - Fields: id, title, slug, content, meta_description, status, created_at, updated_at